5 Lessons From Founding Tech Groups + Memoir

 Even though it may look opposite, but I never actually blocked R or anyone else, I just joked.
 Here is another conversation between us on website to clarify that.

 That’s pretty much it for R. There were many other members like “U”, who supported my decision of blocking R, even though I never blocked her.
-E who insisted on that I should use Discord, and greet her, like she does to me, due to which she clashed with R too.
-P, R’s younger sister(same age as me), who randomly jumped into conversation on my website and would "blackmail" R. A, who was first female member of chatroom, but still wondered about How many girls you have.
-Another one who mass liked all my comments but when I told her to not waste her time, she said she was doing deed of friendship and I don't have to return, but I did.
-But to keep this section short, I will end it here.
 But TBH, I feel like U's narrative should have been bigger.
 It was kinda short in my personal notes too, I did not even realize how supportive she was to me, until 4 year later.

 U: Ok bro, But how can she say that abuse her and all.
 She deserves being blocked.
 I see why you are blocking her.
 I think that you are right now ✨ THANK YOU!